antoinezanardi/werewolves-assistant-api/config/apidoc/header.md

 Each time a play is performed, `tick` increments and `phase` is set according to the current state.
 Game's `turn` increases after each succession of a `night` and a `day`.

-Game ends when one of the following conditions is met:
+Game ends when one of the following conditions is met, in this order of priority:

+- All players are dead.
+- Players with the `in-love` attribute are the only survivors.
+- The pied piper is alive, not infected by the vile father of wolves or powerless, and all other survivors have the `charmed` attribute.
+- The white werewolf is the only survivor.
 - All players on `villagers` side are dead.
 - All players on `werewolves` side are dead.
-- Players with the `lovers` attribute are the only survivors.
-- The pied piper is in the game, alive, not infected by the vile father of wolves or powerless, and all other survivors have the `charmed` attribute.
-- All players are dead.

 At the end of the game, winner(s) are set in the `won` property.